andrewrlee/clj-noughts-and-crosses/README.md

 # clj-noughts-and-crosses
-Naughts and Crosses in clojure
+Noughts and Crosses in clojure

 Bulld by running the following commands: